wzh1998/STATE_GRID_Voice_Recognition/README.md

  - 2019.08.06: Implemented online asr system using SDK from Iflytek CO.,LTD., will hold a meeting with subsidiary corporation of Iflytek this week, consider transform asr into an offline system.

+ - 2019.08.12:

+ 	- Implemented turning result parsing system, including a JSON message "piecing together" method in Java and a Json parse method to deframe the result.
+ 	- Combine Turning, ASR, TTS modules.
+Read the audio voice from microphone, translate it into text by ASR, analysis the meaning by turning module, finally display and play the text and audio result from turning API.